sensorlab/sna-lgtc-support/docker/README.md

 # Running Docker

-`Dockerfile` in this directory builds an `vesna-tools` image that contains development tools for compiling and programming firmware on the guest VESNA SNC board from inside a Docker container.
+Dockerfiles in this directory are used to build a `vesna-tools` image that contains development tools for compiling and programming firmware for the guest VESNA SNC board from inside a Docker container.

+The `vesna-tools` is a multi-architecture Docker image.
+There is a `Dockerfile` for each architecture. `amd64` is used for development of firmware on a typical PC. `arm` is used for compiling firmware on the SNA-LGTC boards.

 `vesna-tools` is not very useful on its own.
 It is meant to be used as a base for other container images, such as the [VESNA management system](https://github.com/matevzv/vesna-management-system).
+A simple example containerized application using `vesna-tools` is the [Logatec temperature monitor](https://github.com/avian2/logatec-temp-monitor).

-The image is also available on [Docker Hub](https://hub.docker.com/r/sensorlab6/vesna-tools/).
+The `vesna-tools` image is also available on [Docker Hub](https://hub.docker.com/r/sensorlab6/vesna-tools/).
+Running `docker pull` automatically pulls the image for the current architecture.

-## Docker ARM installation instructions
+## Installing Docker on SNA-LGTC

-Based on [Get Docker CE for Debian](https://docs.docker.com/engine/installation/linux/docker-ce/debian) from Docker Documentation.
+These instructions are based on the [Get Docker CE for Debian](https://docs.docker.com/engine/installation/linux/docker-ce/debian) section from Docker Documentation.

 * Uninstall old versions